-Results from the exploratory phase 1 metabolic study of ALKS 3831, assessing the effects of ALKS 3831 on important metabolic parameters compared to olanzapine, are expected in the second half of 2017.
+We recently completed the exploratory phase 1 metabolic study of ALKS 3831, assessing the effects of ALKS 3831 on important metabolic parameters compared to olanzapine, and expect analysis of the results to continue into 2018.

 In June 2017, we announced positive preliminary topline results from ENLIGHTEN-1, the first of two key phase 3 studies from the ENLIGHTEN clinical development program for ALKS 3831.
-ENLIGHTEN-1 was a multinational, doubleblind, randomized, phase 3 study that evaluated the antipsychotic efficacy, safety and tolerability of ALKS 3831 compared to placebo in patients experiencing an acute exacerbation of schizophrenia.
+ENLIGHTEN-1 was a multinational, double-blind, randomized, phase 3 study that evaluated the antipsychotic efficacy, safety and tolerability of ALKS 3831 compared to placebo in patients experiencing an acute exacerbation of schizophrenia.
 ALKS 3831 met the prespecified primary endpoint demonstrating statistically significant reductions from baseline in Positive and Negative Syndrome Scale ("PANSS") scores compared to placebo.
 The study also included an olanzapine arm, but was not designed to provide comparative efficacy or safety data between ALKS 3831 and olanzapine.
 Data from the study showed that olanzapine achieved similar improvements from baseline PANSS scores as compared to placebo.

-Results from ENLIGHTEN-2, the second of two key phase 3 studies from the ENLIGHTEN clinical development program for ALKS 3831, are expected in 2018.
+Results from ENLIGHTEN-2, the second of two key phase 3 studies from the ENLIGHTEN clinical development program for ALKS 3831, are expected in the fall of 2018.